 Almost entirely self-educated, Gompers gained much of his knowledge by reading and attending lectures in New York City.
 He was very well acquainted with European socialist thinkers and even learned German so he could read Karl Marx in the original.
 But he always believed the Marxists and socialists were wrong and worked to develop arguments against them.

 Gompers loved drama and pageantry but kept the “secret brotherhood” approach out of the AF of L unions.
 He disliked reformers and intellectuals, calling them “industrially impossible.”
-Although strongly patriotic, after World War I Gompers and the AF of L were often accused of being “un-American” for promoting labor organization and strikes.
+Although strongly patriotic, Gompers and the AF of L were often accused after World War I of being “un-American” for promoting labor organization and strikes.

 Quote: “The trusts are our employers, and the employer who is fair to us, whether an individual or a collection of individuals in the form of a corporation or a trust, matters little to us as long as we obtain fair wages.”
 (1912)